Helium314/HeliBoard/README.md

 This is an attempt to integrate changes / improvements into OpenBoard that have been sitting around for a long time due to low dev activity.
 Might end up on F-Droid...

 **This is mostly a development version.
 On updates there may be changes that reset some settings.
-Consider all releases as beta quality at best.**
+Consider all releases as beta quality at best and always have another keyboard installed in case of really bad bugs.**

 ## Features
 * Allow loading Glide typing library